-The following tabs Data Providers by Jurisdiction and Data Providers by Topic were developed as part of the Infrastructure Initiative at the University of Florida.
-The following is the selection criteria used, federal, state, or local-level data sources applicable to public health research.
+The following tabs Data Providers by Jurisdiction and Data Providers by Topic were developed as part of the Precision Public Health initiative at the University of Florida.
+The following selection criteria used was: federal, state, or local-level data sources applicable to public health research.
 Local resources are defined as agencies who collected data in the state of Florida, had county-level data and had an established relationship with the University of Florida.
-Applicable raw datasets and statistical reports available from these providers are accessible on the Datasets & Statistical Reports tab.

 Institute of Food and Agricultural Sciences Provides research and development for Florida’s agricultural, natural resources and related food industries